-Leicester Vaughan College (LVC) is an independent higher education college set up as a co-operative community benefit society to continue the work of the former Vaughan College.
-We aim to provide university-level education dedicated to the needs of part-time learners and to those wanting ‘a second chance’ to study.
-For more information about community benefit societies see here.
+Leicester Vaughan College is an independent higher education college offering part-time courses at university-level.
+We provide higher education dedicated to the needs of part-time learners and to those wanting ‘a second chance’ to study.

 Our tutors have substantial experience in teaching adult learners.
 This means they are sensitive to the particular needs of adult learners and many have been mature students themselves.
 At the same time, our tutors are also experts in their subject areas.
-More information about our staff can be found here.
+Click here for more information about our staff.

 We want to ensure that our courses reflect the needs of local and regional communities.
-Our HE counselling programme will be particularly important for counselling providers within the City and the region, as students will be expected to gain experience of counselling through placements with these organisations.
+Our Higher Education (HE) counselling programme will be particularly important for counselling providers within the City and the region, as students will be expected to gain experience of counselling through placements with these organisations.

 Supporting Our Staff

 Leicester Vaughan College advocates secure working conditions and equitable pay for staff.
 It is structured to encourage co-operation among, and between staff, students and members of the Society in the development the College.
 It operates on the principle that fair and supportive treatment of staff will also enhance the student experience.